 Restriction usage parameter

-Parameters specify additional values required by some restrictions, such as the weight of a vehicle for Weight Restriction.
+Parameters specify additional values required by some restrictions, such as the weight of a vehicle that you can specify for the Weight Restriction restriction.
 You can also use the attribute parameter to specify whether any restriction prohibits, avoids, or prefers travel on roads that use the restriction.
 If the restriction is meant to avoid or prefer roads, you can further specify the degree to which they are avoided or preferred using this parameter.
-For example, you can choose to never use toll roads, avoid them as much as possible, or even highly prefer them.
+For example, you can choose to never use toll roads, avoid them as much as possible, or more highly prefer them.

-The Restriction Usage Parameter for a restriction can be assigned any of the following values:
+The usage parameter for a restriction can be assigned any of the following values:

 - Prohibited—Travel on the roads using the restriction is completely prohibited.